- Books, Literature, and Writing»

 None of this is new, of course.
 Human behavior, such as it is, is rife for the application of Herbert Spencer’s “survival of the fittest” The slightest hint of weakness calls for the annihilation of prey by those who assume the collective role of predator.

-In my essay, “Attention Whore,” I mused that “[w]e Americans are peculiar about our celebrities.
-We alternately revere them for their talents and revile them when they act particularly human.”
+Americans - and I would argue westernized countries, in general - are funny about our celebrities.
+We place them on pedestals for their talent and celebrate their all-to-human downfalls.
 Why this mindset is prevalent when it comes to celebrity is another discussion entirely, but it’s important to note.
 It was with this in mind that—after seeing countless examples in the media and online comment sections over the years—I began to wonder where this fascination/revulsion of celebrities began.
 For that, I discovered, I had to look to a time well before the computer was a glimmer of an idea in Alan Turing’s brain; a time long before the advent of television, never mind twenty-four hour news coverage; a time even before Hollywood was firmly established.

 I knew virtually nothing of the Roscoe Arbuckle scandal when my search for where the fascination with the cult of celebrity began.
 All I’d ever heard was bits and pieces of his sordid fall from grace, having been implicated in the death of an actress in San Francisco and subsequently tried.
 I didn’t know the outcome of the trial (or that there’d been three!) but I’d sure heard the rumors: he’d raped the actress with a bottle; he’d done inexplicable things with an ice cube; he’d crushed the poor, young starlet with his immense weight; the actress was an easy woman who’d recently had an abortion.

 This is where Room 1219: The Life of Fatty Arbuckle, the Mysterious Death of Virginia Rappe, and the Scandal that Changed Hollywood by Greg Merritt came in.